52North/sos-importer/README.md

 You may first get in touch using the [sensor web mailinglist](mailto:swe@52north.org) ([Mailman page including archive access](http://list.52north.org/mailman/listinfo/swe), [Forum view](http://sensorweb.forum.52north.org/) for browser addicted).
 In addition, you might follow the overall instruction about [getting involved with 52&#176;North](http://52north.org/about/get-involved/) which offers more than contributing as developer like designer, translator, writer, ....
 Your help is always welcome!

+Regarding the SOS-Importer project, you might take a look at the list of [open features](https://github.com/52North/sos-importer/issues?q=is%3Aissue+is%3Aopen+label%3Aenhancement), [open issues](https://github.com/52North/sos-importer/issues?q=is%3Aissue+is%3Aopen) and provide help using your experience.
+As developer, please take a look at the [how to build section](#how-to-build).

 ## Project Funding

 The project received funding by

+   * by the BMBF project [MuDak-WRM](htts://www.mudak-wrm.kit.edu/)
    * by the European FP7 research project <a href="http://www.eo2heaven.org/" target="\_blank">EO2HEAVEN</a> (co-funded by the European Commission under the grant agreement n&deg;244100).
    * by the European FP7 research project <a href="http://52north.org/resources/references/geostatistics/109-geoviqua" target="\_blank">GeoViQua</a> (co-funded by the European Commission under the grant agreement n&deg;265178).
    * by University of Leicester during 2014.